AaronErhardt/AaronErhardt.github.io/src/factory.md

 ![App screenshot dark](img/screenshots/factory-dark.png)

 This app will have a dynamic number of counters which can be changed by pressing the add or remove buttons.
-Clicking of the counter will decreased it.
+Clicking of the counter will decrement it.

 ## Factories in Relm4